Skip to main content

 Although it falls under the Chinese administrative region, the city of Hong Kong operates quite differently than China due to the “one country, two systems” policy.
 Such disparity in operations, ranging from internet access to the education system, led the city to have an uncommon relationship with the mainland.

-As the MBA admission cycle starts, applicants are often concerned about their GMAT scores, letters of recommendation, and other parts of their application package.
+The vaccine mandate has incited different responses from students, faculty, and staff As the MBA admission cycle starts, applicants are often concerned about their GMAT scores, letters of recommendation, and other parts of their application package.
 Now, applicants for the U.S.